oshrout/GraVoS/README.md

 # GraVoS: Voxel Selection for 3D Point-Cloud Detection
-This repository contains the PyTorch implementation of the CVPR'2023 paper - [TODO](TODO).
+This repository contains the PyTorch implementation of the CVPR'2023 paper - [GraVoS: Voxel Selection for 3D Point-Cloud Detection](https://arxiv.org/abs/2208.08780).

 ## Installation
 The code was tested in the following environment: